patrikkaura/dev-journal/src/content/blog/c4_diagrams.md

 pubDatetime: 2023-02-23T22:02:00Z
 title: Documenting system architecture with C4 diagrams
 postSlug: documenting-system-architecture-with-c4-diagrams
-featured: true
+featured: false
 draft: false
 tags:
-  - system design
+  - system-design
 ogImage: ""
-description:
-    Simple way to document your system architecture.
+description: Simple way to document your system architecture.
 ---

 ## Description

 The C4 model is a software architecture diagramming approach that prioritizes abstractions reflecting how software architects and developers think about and build software.
 It takes an "abstraction-first" approach to create clear and concise diagrams of software architecture.

 C4 model structures diagrams into 4 levels of abstraction:

 - `L1 - system context diagram`
 - `L2 - container diagram`
 - `L3 - component diagram`